Joshua 4 – Memorial Stones

 B. The first work at Gilgal: memorial stones set up.

 1. (19-20) The stones are set up as a memorial in Gilgal.

 Now the people came up from the Jordan on the tenth day of the first month, and they camped in Gilgal on the east border of Jericho.
 And those twelve stones which they took out of the Jordan, Joshua set up in Gilgal.

-a.
-They camped in Gilgal: Gilgal will become their base of operations for the conquest of the entire Promised Land.
+b.
+They camped in Gilgal: Gilgal would become Israel’s base of operations for the conquest of Canaan.
 Therefore, it was appropriate that the first work at Gilgal was to set up a memorial to God’s great works.

 2. (21-24) The purpose of the memorial stones.

 Then he spoke to the children of Israel, saying: “When your children ask their fathers in time to come, saying, ‘What are these stones?’ then you shall let your children know, saying, ‘Israel crossed over this Jordan on dry land’; “for the Lord your God dried up the waters of the Jordan before you until you had crossed over, as the Lord your God did to the Red Sea, which He dried up before us until we had crossed over, that all the peoples of the earth may know the hand of the Lord, that it is mighty, that you may fear the Lord your God forever.”

 a.
 What are these stones?
 It’s easy to imagine the scene suggested by this passage.
 A future generation of Israelite children see the curious pile of stones near Gilgal, on the western bank of the Jordan River.
 The children ask their fathers what the stones mean or signify.